 Of course, educational needs are a top priority too and each student is allocated their own Tutor.
 They meet up at least once a week to discuss progress and offer advice and support.
 The Tutor is a key point of academic contact for parents.

-The School’s pastoral care team includes a full-time counsellor who is a highly experienced Clinical Psychologist and is overseen by the Deputy Head Pastoral.
+The School’s pastoral care team includes a full-time counsellor who is a highly experienced Clinical Psychologist.

 Safeguarding your children

 There is nothing more important than your child’s safety.
 Our well-being and child protection policies and procedures follow the ‘getting it right for every child’ legislation.
 We are constantly reflecting on what we could do better, always making sure that the wellbeing and protection of our young people is integral to what we do here.